Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 > [Caution]
     Before continuing, make sure you are not logged into your account.
 Otherwise, the authorization code will be linked to your user profile.
 That means that any API requests made subsequently will be made on your user's behalf.

-Following the example provided in [Step 1: Register the client app](#step-1-register-the-client-app), we describe the process in the https://oauthdebugger.com/ website.
+Following the example provided in [Step 1 &ndash; Register the client app](#step-1-–-register-the-client-app), we describe the process in the [https://oauthdebugger.com/](https://oauthdebugger.com/ "[https://oauthdebugger.com/]") website.
 You can also use another third-party website or your own system.

 *OAuth debugger*